ppy/osu-wiki/wiki/Gameplay/Game_modifier/Double_Time_(lazer)/en.md

 The **Double Time** mod increases the BPM of any beatmap by 150% as well as decreasing the length of the song by 33%.
 It also increases the [approach rate (AR)](/wiki/Beatmap/Approach_rate), [overall difficulty (OD)](/wiki/Beatmap/Overall_difficulty) or both at once according to the [game mode](/wiki/Game_mode).

+## Score multiplier

-*Score multiplier depends on other factors such as mod combinations or mod settings:
+Score multiplier depends on other factors such as mod combinations or mod settings:

 - Calculated in steps of 0.1 rate, the final value scales linearly using the formula `(rate - 1) * 0.46 + 1`.
 ###